anko9801/qpp/README.md

 # Q++
 Q++ is a quantum computer simulator and OpenQASM compiler on C++.
 Q++ can make pulses, circuits, and algorithms.

-# functions
+# Functions
-basic logic gate
+Basic logic gate
 - U gate
 - id gate
 - X gate